NMAI-lab/hermes/README.md

 Make sure you have built the `hermes-ros2` docker container.
 Then run:
 ```
-docker run -it --rm hermes-ros2
+docker run -it --rm hermes
 ```

 ### Running Hermes Locally